 In order to believe the internal validity of our clearinghouse sample, it is important to note in Table 5 that treatment does not induce a reporting bias among government veterinarians.
 We measure reporting bias by comparing farmer reports of service provision from our representative survey with entries in the clearinghouse.
-While government veterinarians only comply by reporting AI approximately 30 percent of the time, they are equally likely to report for treatment and control farmers.
+While government veterinarians only comply by reporting AI approximately 20 percent of the time, they are equally likely to report for treatment and control farmers.
+And there is not a statistically significant difference in the likelihood that farmers that had their service provision data submitted to the call center report receiving a phone call to verify that service.